getgrav/grav-learn/pages/09.webservers-hosting/06.windows-subsystem-for-linux/docs.md

 - Invoke Windows applications using a Unix-like command-line shell.
 - Invoke GNU/Linux applications on Windows.

-For more information visit: [Windows Subsustem for Linux Documentation](https://docs.microsoft.com/en-us/windows/wsl/about)
+For more information visit: [Windows Subsustem for Linux Documentation](https://learn.microsoft.com/en-us/windows/wsl/about?target=_blank)

 ## Installing Windows Subsystem for Linux
-The installation of *Windows Subsystem for Linux* is well described by Microsoft's own document [Install the Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10?target=_blank).
+The installation of *Windows Subsystem for Linux* is well described by Microsoft's own document [Install the Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install?target=_blank).

-Instead of the standard Ubuntu distro mentioned in the installation guide, search for and choose the latest Ubuntu 18.04 LTS.
+#### Note on File Locations: WSL1 vs WSL2

-To initialize and update the Ubuntu installation follow [Initializing a newly installed distro](https://docs.microsoft.com/en-us/windows/wsl/initialize-distro?target=_blank).
+If you are using default **WSL2**, we recommend installing Grav inside the native Linux filesystem (e.g., `~/grav`) for optimal performance.
+Installing Grav under the Windows filesystem (e.g., `/mnt/c/...`) can result in slower performance due to inter-filesystem I/O latency.

-This step may be skipped if you have already initialized the Ubuntu distro in the previous step.
+See [Microsoft's guidance](https://learn.microsoft.com/en-us/windows/wsl/compare-versions?target=_blank) for more information.

 !
-An important aspect of WSL is that **Windows tools** are **not** able to access files stored inside Ubuntu.
+If you are using **WSL1**, an important aspect of WSL1 is that **Windows tools** are **not** able to access files stored inside Ubuntu.
 However, Ubuntu can (almost) freely read/write the Windows filesystem.
 Therefore, files that need to be accessed by Windows tools (e.g. your IDE, Backup) need to be stored on the Windows filesystem.<br><br>
 !
 When accessing the Windows filesystem from within the bash shell, you need to prepend the path with `/mnt/c/`.
 Although not required, it is best to use the exact same file path casing when creating symlinks.

 ## Installing Apache
 Use the following command in the bash shell to install Apache: